-- Based on your training as a scientist-practitioner, design an integrative program for one specific, current concern focused on the prevention and reduction of mental health disparities in your community. - Integrate into your design at least two of the following content areas: affective, biological, cognitive, social, or developmental aspects of behavior. - In your response, discuss how the two content areas are integrated in terms of theories and research, and provide in depth coverage regarding how you are using this integrative model in your design.
+- Based on your training as a scientist-practitioner, design an integrative program for one specific, current concern focused on the prevention and reduction of mental health disparities in your community. - .
+Integrate into your design at least two of the following content areas: affective, biological, cognitive, social, or developmental aspects of behavior. - In your response, discuss how the two content areas are integrated in terms of theories and research, and provide in depth coverage regarding how you are using this integrative model in your design.

-Below the Minimum Level Meets Minimal Level of Exceeds Minimal Level of of Achievement Achievement Achievement

-Elements associated with these competencies: Shows knowledge and understanding of integrating multiple basic discipline-specific content areas such as affective, biological, cognitive, social, or developmental aspects of behavior.
-Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles.
-Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others
+Below Minimum Level of Achievement Meets Minimal Level of Achievement Exceeds Minimal Level of Achievement Shows knowledge and understanding of integrating multiple basic discipline-specific content areas such as affective, biological, cognitive, social, or developmental aspects of behavior.
+Recognize ethical dilemmas as they arise and apply ethical decision-making processes in order to resolve the dilemmas.
+The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles.
+Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.